rayonlabs/G.O.D/docs/tourn_miner.md

 ### Group Stage

 - Miners are organized into groups of 6-8 participants
-- Each group competes on 3 tasks
+- Each group competes on 3 tasks (text tournaments: 1 Instruct task; image tournaments: 1 image task; total of 3 required)
-- Top 1-3 performers from each group advance to knockout rounds
+- Top 8 performers overall across all groups advance to knockout rounds

 ### Knockout Rounds

 - Single elimination format
-- Runs when field is reduced to less than 16 miners
+- Runs when field is reduced to 14 or fewer miners
 - Head-to-head competition

 ### Boss Round

 - Tournament winner must face defending champion
 - Uses progressive threshold system with exponential decay based on consecutive wins
-- **Tournament-Specific Winning Requirements**:
-  - **Text tournaments**: Challenger wins by majority rule (2/3 or 3/3 tasks)
+- **Winning Requirements**: Challenger wins by **majority rule** (4+ out of 6 tasks) for **both text and image tournaments**
-  - **Image tournaments**: Challenger must win ALL 3 tasks (perfect sweep) to dethrone the champion
-- Defending champion retains title unless challenger meets the tournament-specific winning requirement
+- Defending champion retains title unless challenger wins the majority of tasks

 #### Championship Defense Thresholds